 With few exceptions, the number of processes and level of bureaucracy involved make establishing your company in a new country no quick or easy task.
 Quite a bit of research and due diligence accompany such a venture.

 Whether an organization is looking to hire an individual or find an employment solution following an acquisition, the moment of opportunity to expand internationally can frequently pass by when resources are focused on pursuing a conventional expansion model.
 An international employer-of- record service negates this lengthy setup period with a ready-vetted, international network that is ready to swing into action.

 Navigating foreign laws and regulations, cultural nuances, complex tax codes and employment agreements is not easy, even for the most experienced business professionals.
 Locating an in-country resource you can trust is a fantastic way to circumvent these challenges.
 However, you still need the right in-country connections or you can find yourself burning through numerous resources before connecting with an individual or company you can rely on.

-If you’re considering international expansion or have previously been deterred by perceived obstacles, SafeGuard World, through its partnership with TriNet, may be able to help.
-Do not let a lack of in-country resources prevent you from realising your international ambitions.
+If you’re considering international expansion or have previously been deterred by perceived obstacles, Safeguard World, through its partnership with TriNet, may be able to help.
+Do not let a lack of in-country resources prevent you from realizing your international ambitions.
 Contact TriNet to learn more about taking your SMB international.

 The opinions and views expressed by guest authors of the TriNet blog are their own and do not necessarily reflect those of TriNet or any of its affiliates or partners.